Política de Privacidad

 Por qué es necesario: sin esta medición Advia no podría reportar rendimiento a los anunciantes ni ofrecer el desglose por dispositivo/navegador que es estándar en el sector.
 No existen alternativas menos intrusivas compatibles con esta finalidad: la medición sin User Agent impide el desglose; el muestreo estadístico rompe la facturación por impresión entregada; la agregación 100 % anónima imposibilita distinguir impresiones individuales.

-Por qué no prevalecen los derechos del usuario: el tratamiento se diseña con minimización por defecto (sin IP almacenada, sin cookies, sin identificadores persistentes, sin fingerprinting).
+Por qué no prevalecen los derechos del usuario: el tratamiento se diseña con minimización por defecto (sin IP almacenada, sin fingerprinting, sin cruce con fuentes externas).
 El journeyId es efímero y se regenera en cada impresión.
 El User Agent solo se registra cuando el CMP lo permite.
 La retención se limita a 90 días.
+El único identificador persistente es advia_uid: un valor pseudónimo y aleatorio, limitado al dominio de Advia, que exige consentimiento previo (Purpose 1), no se cruza con otras fuentes y se emplea exclusivamente para evitar contar dos veces el mismo navegador en las cifras de alcance — no para perfilar, personalizar ni seguir al usuario entre sitios.
+Si el usuario no consiente, la medición sigue funcionando sin él.
 El tratamiento es consistente con las expectativas razonables de cualquier usuario que navega por un publisher adherido al TCF: toda la publicidad digital se mide para contabilizar el número de anuncios servidos y su rendimiento — es una práctica universal y consolidada en el sector, expresamente descrita en el Purpose 7 del TCF.

 14.2 Special Purpose 2 – Entregar y presentar publicidad